manjeshkushwaha88/Financial-Budget-Forecasting-Model/README.md

 ---

+## Model Components

+The model consists of the following sections:

+**Input Assumptions**
+Key financial variables used to generate projections.

+**Financial Forecast Table**
+Displays projected financial values generated from the assumptions.

+**Income Statement Summary**
+Provides a structured summary of financial outcomes including revenue, expenses, and profit.

+---

 ## How to Use

 1. Download the Excel file from this repository.
 2. Open **Financial_Budget_Forecasting_Model.xlsx** in Microsoft Excel.
-3. Modify the values in the **Input Assumptions** section.
+3. Modify values in the **Input Assumptions** section.
-4. The financial forecast and income statement summary will update automatically.
+4. The forecast table and income statement summary will update automatically.

 ---

 ## Author

-Manjesh Kushwaha

-🎓 MBA (Finance) Aspirant
+MBA (Finance) Student
-📊 Interested in Data Analytics
+Interested in financial modeling, budgeting, and financial analysis.